slatedocs/slate/source/includes/metype/_publisher_login.md

 # Publisher login

-Metype lets publishers use their own authentication system to login user to metype.
+Metype lets publishers use their own authentication system to login user to Metype.
 Metype uses shared key authentication method to implement this.

 ## Publisher login - Terminology
-* `Shared key` - Shared key is used to generate JWT[https://jwt.io/].
+* `Shared key` - Shared key is used to generate [JWT](https://jwt.io/).

 ## Publisher login - Prerequisites

-* Sign up for an account @ www.metype.com.
+* Sign up for an account @ [www.metype.com](https://www.metype.com).
-* You will find all your accounts @ www.metype.com/admin if you are signed in.
+* You will find all your accounts @ [www.metype.com/admin](https://www.metype.com/admin) if you are signed in.
-* You will find the `shared key` in the `Embed Metype` tab on your admin panel.
+* You will find the `Shared key` in the `Embed Metype` tab on your admin panel.

 ## Generating JWT

-* Most of the languages have libraries to generate JWT.
+* Most of the languages have libraries to generate [JWT](https://jwt.io/).
 * Expected user pay load:
   {
     'email': 'bathman@gotham.com',